 Blue toe syndrome, also known as occlusive vasculopathy, is a form of acute digital ischaemia in which one or more toes become a blue or violet colour.
 There may also be scattered areas of petechiae or cyanosis of the soles of the feet.

 Blue toe syndrome is associated with small vessel occlusion and can occur without obvious preceding trauma or disorders that produce generalised cyanosis, such as hypoxaemia or methaemoglobinaemia .
-It most often presents in an older male that has undergone a vascular procedure.
+It most often presents in an older man who has undergone a vascular procedure.

 The characteristic blue discolouration and pain in blue toe syndrome are caused by impaired blood flow to the tissue resulting in ischaemia.
 The impairment of blood flow is due to one or more of the following factors:

 These are not mutually exclusive.
 For example, abnormal circulating blood can induce vasculitis and subsequent thrombosis of the arterioles and capillaries supplying blood to the toes, resulting in decreased arterial flow.

 The blockage or narrowing of arteries by the small clots that lead to blue toe syndrome can result from a number of different conditions.